Geography of Sudan: Political geography

-Soils
+Soil

-The country's soils can be divided geographically into two categories.
-These are the sandy soils of the northern and west central areas, the clay soils of the central region, and the laterite soils of the south.
-Less extensive and widely separated, but of major economic importance, is a third group consisting of alluvial soils found along the lower reaches of the White Nile and Blue Nile rivers, along the main Nile to Lake Nubia, in the delta of the Qash River in the Kassala area, and in the Baraka Delta in the area of Tawkar near the Red Sea in Ash Sharqi State.
+The country's soils can be divided geographically into a few groups, the sandy soils of the northern and west central areas, the clay soils of the central region, and the laterite soils of the south.
+Less extensive and widely separated, but of major economic importance, is another group consisting of alluvial soils found along the lower reaches of the White Nile and Blue Nile, along the Nile to Lake Nubia, in the delta of the Qash River in the Kassala area, and in the Baraka Delta in the area of Tawkar near the Red Sea in Kassala State.

 Agriculturally, the most important soils are the clays in central Sudan that extend from west of Kassala and southern Kurdufan.
-Known as cracking soils because of the practice of allowing them to dry out and crack during the dry months to restore their permeability, they are used in the areas of Al Jazirah and Khashm al Qirbah for irrigated cultivation.
+They are known as cracking soils because of the practice of allowing them to dry out and crack during the dry months to restore their permeability and are used in Al Jazirah and Khashm al Qirbah for irrigated cultivation.
 East of the Blue Nile, large areas are used for mechanized rainfed crops.
 West of the White Nile, these soils are used by traditional cultivators to grow sorghum, sesame, peanuts, and (in the area around the Nuba Mountains) cotton.
-The southern part of the clay soil zone lies in the broad floodplain of the upper reaches of the White Nile and its tributaries, covering most of Aali an Nil and upper Bahr al Ghazal states.
+The southern part of the clay soil zone lies in the broad floodplain of the upper reaches of the White Nile and its tributaries, covering most of Aali an Nil and upper Bahr al Ghazal in South Sudan.
 Subject to heavy rainfall during the rainy season, the floodplain proper is inundated for four to six months — a large swampy area, the Sudd in South Sudan, is permanently flooded — and adjacent areas are flooded for one or two months.
 In general this area is poorly suited to crop production, but the grasses it supports during dry periods are used for grazing.

-The sandy soils in the semiarid areas south of the desert in northern Kurdufan and northern Darfur states support vegetation used for grazing.
-In the southern part of these states and the western part of southern Darfur are the so-called qoz sands.
-Livestock raising is this area's major activity, but a significant amount of crop cultivation, mainly of pearl millet, also occurs.
-Peanuts and sesame are grown as cash crops.
+The sandy soils in the semi-arid areas south of the desert in North Kurdufan and North Darfur support vegetation used for grazing.
+In the southern part of these states and the West Darfur and South Darfur are the so-called qoz sands.
 The qoz sands are the principal area from which gum arabic is obtained through tapping of Acacia senegal (known locally as hashab).
 This tree grows readily in the region, and cultivators occasionally plant hashab trees when land is returned to fallow.
+Though livestock raising is this area's major activity, a significant amount of crop cultivation, mainly of pearl millet, also occurs.
+Peanuts and sesame are grown as cash crops.